 I am currently a Ph.D.
 Candidate in Political Science at Duke University.
 My first field is Behavior and Identity and the second field is Methodology.
 I received B.S. in Electrical Engineering and M.S. in Political Science from National Taiwan University.
+Starting August 2018, I will be an Assistant Professor in the Department of Political Science in the Department of Political Science at University of Nevada, Las Vegas.

 My dissertation focuses on how intertemporal choice, or the so-called patience and discounting factor, influences political participation and policy preference in both the individual and the group levels.
 Through representative surveys and survey experiments in the U.S., Taiwan, and Ukraine, I show that intertemporal choice helps explain sociotropic voting (Electoral Studies forthcoming) and redistributive preference.(Social Science Research forthcoming) I also identify under what condition did the linkage between intertemporal choice and turnout exist through survey experiment, and how the intertemporal choice helps mobilization in the early stage of mass demonstration.
 My findings suggest that how people view the future has an unignorable impact on the process of democratization.